logto-io/.github/profile/README.md

 - If you are new to Logto, visit our 🎨 [website](https://logto.io/?utm_source=github&utm_medium=community_health) for a brief introduction.
 - A step-by-step guide is available on 📖 [docs.logto.io](https://docs.logto.io/?utm_source=github&utm_medium=community_health).
-- 🧑‍🚀 [logto-io/logto](https://github.com/logto-io/logto) is the main monorepo of Logto core service, admin console, sign-in experience, etc.
+- 🧑‍🚀 [logto-io/logto](https://github.com/logto-io/logto) is the main monorepo for Logto OSS, admin console, sign-in experience, etc.
 - We have a 📍 [public roadmap](https://logto.productlane.com/roadmap) available, feel free to engage with it.
 You can also 💬 [join our Discord server](https://discord.gg/UEPaF3j5e6) to let us know your thoughts.

 ## Logto Cloud